Hermle quartz discontinued - what now?

-We have these alternate movements that have the equivalent sound quality and lasts longer than the Hermle units.
-There are more features and do not seem to break or have issues during daylight savings adjustments like the Hermle Quartz units did after years of service.
-To get the new movement, three things are required.
-First is to be sure the new one will fit into the clock case, as some are bigger in size.
+clockworks.com offers alternate movements that have the equivalent sound quality and lasts longer than the Hermle units.
+They have more features and does not break during daylight savings adjustments like the Hermle Quartz units did after years of service.
+To get the new movement some things are required to do.
+First is to be sure the new one will fit into the clock case because some are larger.
 Then convert the hand shaft from the old one to the new because it is measured in a different way.
-Lastly get new hands as your old ones will not fit.
+Lastly get new hands as the old ones will not fit.

-This may sound like alot, but its not that bad really.
-Once you get the movement out of the clock and measure the hand shaft, you can determine what movement post length to get on the new alternate unit.
-A hand shaft is the shaft in which the hands go onto and this is measured from the black plastic base and all the way out to the end of the nut threads that go on the minute hand too keep it secure.
-With this length you can subtract a 1/4 inch and this is the post length needed on the new unit.
+Once the movement out of the clock and measure the hand shaft it can determined what new movement post length to get.
+Hermle quartz is not the same as the typical because there is no threaded post.
+Instead it only has a hand shaft that sticks straight out of the clock movement.
+Instead of a threaded post on the movement they had a long lock collar to secure the movement instead.
+Hermle quartz hand shaft is measured from the black plastic base and all the way out.
+This would be measured out to the end of the minute hand nut area.
+After measuring this length you can subtract a 1/4 inch and this is the post length needed on the new unit.